-- Keep the position of the beginning of the buffer on a multiple-of-chunksize boundary, and do read or write operations with a multiple-of-chunksize number of elements. - For very large input_all or input_n operations, it is (somewhat) inefficient to read one chunksize at a time and then concatenate all the results together.
-Instead, it is good to try to do the read all in one large system call; that is, read_block(n).
-However, in a typical implementation of read_block this requires pre-allocating a vector of size n.
-If the user does input_all() or input_n(maxint), either the size of the vector is not known a priori or the allocation of a much-too-large buffer is wasteful.
-Therefore, for large input operations, query the size of the reader using endpos, subtract the current position, and try to read that much.
-But one should also keep things rounded to the nearest chunksize. - The use of endpos to try to do (large) read operations of just the right size will be inaccurate if find_pos=SOME.
-But this inaccuracy can be tolerated: if the translation is anything close to 1-1, endpos will still provide a very good hint about the order-of-magnitude size of the file. - Similar suggestions apply to very large output operations.
-Small outputs go through a buffer; the buffer is written with writea_block.
-Very large outputs can be written directly from the argument string using write_block. - But how should the current buffer position be remembered?
-Either a getpos every time endpos is called, or a getpos when mk_instream is first called, followed by careful maintenance of the position of the beginning of the buffer.
-(Remember, mk_instream might be called only after the underlying reader has been moved away from the beginning position.) - A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use read_noblock if it exists, otherwise do can_input followed (if appropriate) by read_block. - To support blocking input, use read_block if it exists, otherwise do read_noblock followed (if would block) by block and then another read_noblock. - To support lazy functional streams, reada_block and reada_noblock are not useful; they are included only for completeness. - Setpos_in, if setpos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setpos request without any underlying reader operation. - Getpos_in, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writea_block should, if necessary, be synthesized from write_block, and vice versa.
-Similarly for writea_noblock and write_noblock; reada_noblock and read_noblock; reada_block and read_block.
+- Keep the position of the beginning of the buffer on a multiple-of-chunkSize boundary, and do read or write operations with a multiple-of-chunkSize number of elements. - For very large inputAll or inputN operations, it is (somewhat) inefficient to read one chunkSize at a time and then concatenate all the results together.
+Instead, it is good to try to do the read all in one large system call; that is, readBlock(n).
+However, in a typical implementation of readBlock this requires pre-allocating a vector of size n.
+If the user does inputAll() or inputN(maxint), either the size of the vector is not known a priori or the allocation of a much-too-large buffer is wasteful.
+Therefore, for large input operations, query the size of the reader using endPos, subtract the current position, and try to read that much.
+But one should also keep things rounded to the nearest chunkSize. - The use of endPos to try to do (large) read operations of just the right size will be inaccurate on translated readers.
+But this inaccuracy can be tolerated: if the translation is anything close to 1-1, endPos will still provide a very good hint about the order-of-magnitude size of the file. - Similar suggestions apply to very large output operations.
+Small outputs go through a buffer; the buffer is written with writeaBlock.
+Very large outputs can be written directly from the argument string using write-Block. - A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use readNoBlock if it exists, otherwise do canInput followed (if appropriate) by readBlock. - To support blocking input, use readBlock if it exists, otherwise do read-NoBlock followed (if would block) by block and then another read-NoBlock. - To support lazy functional streams, readaBlock and readaNoBlock are not useful; they are included only for completeness.

+- SetPosIn, if setPos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setPos request without any underlying reader operation. - GetPosIn, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writeaBlock should, if necessary, be synthesized from writeBlock, and vice versa.
+Similarly for writeaNoBlock and writeNoBlock; readaNoBlock and readNoBlock; readaBlock and readBlock.